peat-platform/peat-docker/README.md

 sh cloudlet_platform/run_default_setup.sh
 ```

-Now all of the images will run as containers on your system, after this script completes go to ```http://localhost``` and you should see a running OPENi platform.
+Now all of the images will run as containers on your system, after this script completes go to ```http://localhost``` and you should see a running PEAT platform.

-## How do I edit OPENi docker code?
+## How do I edit PEAT docker code?

 You can edit the code rather easily, the Dockerfile syntax is explained clearly on the Docker website.